MrLately/pi-service-dashboard/README.md

 Can add the shared folder to "network storage" on just about any mobile or desktop environment. android iphone windows mac

 furthermore you can add more services later by following the flow in config.json.
 Add name and url and it will make a button for it in the homepage!
 While your're there edit the username to your own.
+Dont worry about the 3 apps it comes with, the ips will be populated during install with the correct ip address.
+Don't modify the config before setup.
+Just do the install and mess with it later.

 Remember after any edits to run: sudo systemctl restart homepage.service